Direct, or literal, translation is typically one of those strategies we employ when we learn a language.

 This simple change in your learning technique will aid you greatly when you start using what you’ve learned out in the real world.
 When a Spanish speaker says, un gran artículo (a great article), you’ll know what that means almost instantly because you’ll associate both gran and artículo with a feeling of greatness and an image of articles (particularly this lifesaver of an article!).

-When you start doing this, you’ll stop having to filter and immediately associate the word with a meaning.
+When you actively utilize association in your language studies, you’ll stop having to filter and immediately match the word with a meaning.

 2. Use sticky notes to your advantage